fbpx

 Early Offer Scheme

-Campion’s Early Offer Scheme allows Year 12 students and non-high school leavers to fast track your Letter of Offer.
-As part of your application, you will need to submit a written statement and community recommendation.
-Additionally, you will undertake an interview with one of our academics.
-These stages in the process will allow you to demonstrate your readiness for tertiary study, your commitment to the liberal arts tradition and your potential to make meaningful contributions to the Campion College community based on your previous educational, vocational and community involvement.
+As part of your application, you will need to submit school reports, written statements and referee details.
+You will also undertake an interview with one of our academics.
+These stages in the process will allow you to demonstrate your readiness for tertiary study, your commitment to the liberal arts tradition and your potential to make meaningful contributions to the Campion College community based on your previous educational and community involvement.

 Added confidence

-Reduce your stress knowing your place at Campion is already secured.
+Reduce your stress knowing your place at Campion College is secured.

 Seamless transition

-From the moment you accept your offer, you will have the full support of our staff as you enrol, apply for scholarships and transition to college life.
+From the moment you accept your offer, you will have the full support of our staff as you enrol and transition to college life.

 Scholarships